Jan Van Eyck Biography | Oil Paintings

 Jan van Eyck's paintings have a fresh quality about them, not only in the dazzling use of light and color but also in their expression and realism, which was something of a quantum leap in portraiture.
 He pioneered portraiture during the 1430s and was admired as far away as Italy for the naturalness of his depictions.

 Jan van Eyck, a key figure in the history of western art, came from a family of painters; his brother Hubert and Barthelemy were also painters.
 As founder of the Flemish School, He was a celebrated figure in artistic and intellectual circles.
 The Dukes of Burgundy entrusted him with secret diplomatic missions in several countries, and these journeys gave his art a European breadth.
-However, his fame remains linked to the commercial cities of Bruges and Ghent in Flanders, (where he was in contact with Robert Campin and Rogier van der Weyden), which were experiencing the most prosperous period in their history.
+However, his fame remains linked to the commercial cities of Bruges and Ghent in Flanders, (where he was in contact with Robert Campin and Rogier van der Weyden), which we're experiencing the most prosperous period in their history.
 Even his earliest works are characterized by meticulous attention to detail and a mastery of the subtle effects of light.

 Van Eyck's Incomparable Magic of Light.

 In Van Eyck's art, the wonderful universe of Flemish and Burgundian illumination, before known only to a fortunate few, assumed monumental proportions, moving into the public sphere of great altarpiece painting.
 During the 1430s, after completing the Adoration of the Lamb polyptych left unfinished by his brother Hubert, he produced a remarkable series of masterpieces of religious painting.
 Yet, his contribution to portraiture was no less significant.
-He also mastered a technique of using oils and varnish, which has preserved the brilliant colors of his works through the centuries.
+He also mastered the technique of using oils and varnish, which has preserved the brilliant colors of his works through the centuries.

 This polyptych, Adoration of the Mystic Lamb is a monument of Flemish painting and a cornerstone of fifteenth-century European art.
 The altarpiece was begun by Hubert van Eyck, Jan's elder brother, however, shortly after beginning the design, Hubert died.
 The commission was then passed to his brother Jan, who can be considered the true artist of the work as a whole.
 The appeal of this work lies in the magic, luxuriant blossoming of nature, unlike Masaccio and the Florentine humanist painters, Van Eyck does not concentrate only on the human figure.
 The painting thus becomes the image of a microcosm, a rich, full, self-contained miniature world where the human and the divine come together.